Did A Salmonella Outbreak Cause Aztec Society To Collapse?

 “It’s a super-cool study.
 They make a really good case.”

-It is important to note that this study linking a deadly salmonella outbreak to the collapse of Atztec civilization has not been peer-reviewed yet, but that will be happening soon.
+It is important to note that this study linking a deadly salmonella outbreak to the collapse of Aztec civilization has not been peer-reviewed yet, but that will be happening soon.

 Once this new Max Planck study is peer-reviewed, do you think that the DNA results linking salmonella to the deaths of 80 percent of the Aztec population will be confirmed?